 Dr. Cooper has been a member of the faculty since August 2001 and has served in a variety of capacities, including Program Director for the School of Social Work's Community Resource Center and Coordinator of their Center for Rural Social Work Research and Development.
 Dr. Cooper teaches primarily BSW courses and has taught across the BSW curriculum with an emphasis on research, statistics, policy, and community/organizational theory and practice.
 He has also taught research, statistics, and mental health courses in the MSW program.
 His work experience includes law enforcement, child/adolescent community mental health, adolescent residential treatment, therapeutic wilderness programming, administration, and network planning/development.

-Sam Copeland, PhD, LCSW, ACSW - Associate Professor of Social Work; BSW Program Director Educational Background: BA, University of Nevada Las Vegas; MSW, University of Houston; PhD, University of Houston Research/Areas of Interest: Cultural Competence; Mental Health; International Social Work; and Rural Social Work Office: SWK 101E Phone: 936.468.2126 E-mail: email@example.com
+Sam Copeland, PhD, LCSW, ACSW - Professor of Social Work; BSW Program Director Educational Background: BA, University of Nevada Las Vegas; MSW, University of Houston; PhD, University of Houston Research/Areas of Interest: Cultural Competence; Mental Health; International Social Work; and Rural Social Work Office: SWK 101E Phone: 936.468.2126 E-mail: email@example.com

 Sam Copeland is the Director of the BSW Program